ThibaultSchowing/PBI-Scope/README.md

         "envs/pixi_base_env.yaml"
 ```

-Cache: to use caching, it is first needed to export snakemake cache with `export SNAKEMAKE_OUTPUT_CACHE=/mnt/snakemake-cache/` (create the destination directory first).
+Cache: to use [caching](https://snakemake.readthedocs.io/en/stable/executing/caching.html), it is first needed to export snakemake cache with `export SNAKEMAKE_OUTPUT_CACHE=/mnt/snakemake-cache/` (create the destination directory first).
+After every startup, or set the environment variable in the .bashrc file.

-- pixi run snakemake all --cache --use-conda --printshellcmds --cores 2
-    - optionally to generate the DAG you can add: --dag | dot -Tsvg > dag.svg

 - **Current command:** `pixi run snakemake --directory workflow --snakefile workflow/Snakefile --cache --use-conda --printshellcmds --cores 4 `
-    - **DAG Option (path relative to bash location)**`--dag | dot -Tsvg > workflow/dag/dag_rerun.svg`
+    - **DAG Option (path relative to bash location)**`--dag | dot -Tsvg > workflow/dag/dag.svg`

 To remove the temporary files after execution, use --delete-temp-output.
 Has to be done separately  (to be verified):
 - pixi run snakemake --delete-temp-output

-- TODO: command to remove temporary objects

 ```
 --delete-temp-output